 -

-Michael Moody of the University of Connecticut for a proposal titled "Phylogenetics, phenotypic plasticity, and potential hybrids in the aquatic plant genus Myriophyllum (Haloragaceae)"
+Michael Moody of the University of Connecticut - "Phylogenetics, phenotypic plasticity, and potential hybrids in the aquatic plant genus Myriophyllum (Haloragaceae)"

-Valerie Reeb of the University of Illinois at Chicago for a proposal titled "Phylogenetics of the Acarosporaceae (lichen-forming Ascomycetes) and Acarospora, and worldwide revision of the species complex A. cervina-A. glaucocarpa"
+Valerie Reeb of the University of Illinois at Chicago - "Phylogenetics of the Acarosporaceae (lichen-forming Ascomycetes) and Acarospora, and worldwide revision of the species complex A. cervina-A. glaucocarpa"

-Rachel Williams of Michigan State University for a proposal titled "Phylogeny of Pycnanthemum (Lamiaceae) with emphasis on high level polyploidy in the Virginianum complex"
+Rachel Williams of Michigan State University - "Phylogeny of Pycnanthemum (Lamiaceae) with emphasis on high level polyploidy in the Virginianum complex"

 Abstracts